 Representatives of VATM and Boeing at the event announcing the Memorandum of Understanding.
 Photo: VATM

-System-wide information system (SWIM): Develop an integrated platform that enables real-time data transmission and exploitation between units in the aviation ecosystem.
+System-wide Information System (SWIM): Develop an integrated platform that enables real-time data transmission and exploitation between units in the aviation ecosystem.

-Applying new generation technology: Research and apply advanced technologies according to ICAO (ASBU) recommendations and upgrade roadmap and the NextGen technology framework of the US Federal Aviation Administration (FAA).
+Application of new generation technology: Research and apply advanced technologies according to ICAO (ASBU) recommendations and upgrade roadmap and the NextGen technology framework of the US Federal Aviation Administration (FAA).

 Mr. Mike Sinnett, Vice President of Product Strategy, Product Development and Development Programs for Boeing Commercial Airplanes, said that air passenger traffic in Vietnam is expected to double in the next decade, reaching more than 75 million passengers per year.